google/earthenterprise/docs/geedocs/5.3.3/raw_sources/answer/geeServerConfigAndSecurity/configureGeeForLDAP.rst.txt

       -  ``AuthLDAPBindPassword``.
 The password for the user account configured with the ``AuthLDAPBindDN`` directive.
       -  ``AuthLDAPURL``.
-The URL that tells where the directory server is, where to look for users at, which user attribute is used to identify a user, and other miscellaneous things that are specific to the LDAP query syntax.
+The URL that tells where the directory server is, where to look for users, which user attribute is used to identify a user, and other miscellaneous things that are specific to the LDAP query syntax.
       -  ``AuthBasicProvider``.
 Tells Apache which authentication module